 As explored in section \ref{sec:sva}, UV/X-ray radiation from stellar flares could have a significant impact on the atmospheric escape and chemistry of the orbiting planets.
 In the case that these flares are accompanied by stellar \acp{cme}, this can result in atmospheric erosion which further exposes the planets to stellar radiation \citep{2016ApJ...826..195K}.
 Thus, understanding stellar magnetic activity and variability is crucial for assessing habitability in exoplanets \citep{2016NatGe...9..452A}.

-In addition to long-duration studies providing insights into M-, G-, and K-type stars, Mauve has two science themes directly related to the study of exoplanet hosts that will be undertaken within Mauve's first year: the characterisation of young planet hosts and early observations of Habitable Worlds Observatory targets.
+In addition to long-duration studies providing insights into M-, G-, and K-type stars, Mauve has two science themes directly related to the study of exoplanet hosts that will be undertaken within Mauve's first year: the characterisation of young planet hosts and early observations of \ac{hwo} targets.